ravsa/Vgit/README.md

 :$ ./install.sh

 Features:
+features are declare in cheat_sheet.txt file

+NOTE:
-you must once have to press <F2> key for  initializing processing in new repo directory. other features are declare in cheat_sheet.txt file
+you must once have to press <F2> key for  initializing processing in new repo directory. other